GAA insists Kildare will forfeit Mayo qualifier if they don't play at Croke Park

 Asked if the CCCC would consider an alternative venue at this stage, should Kildare come back to them, McGill said: “That ship has sailed.
 If Kildare are not in Croke Park on Saturday the game will be handed to Mayo.
 Cavan were fine about it, and said they’d be very happy to go with Croke Park as a double-header, once that was put to them.”

-It’s far from the first time a ‘home’ team has lost that advantage in the qualifier draw, for either capacity or unavailability; ironically, Kildare football manager Cian O’Neill told RTE sport after Saturday’s second round qualifier win over Longford that home advantage “doesn’t really make a difference” given they had just “won their last two games away from home”.
+It’s far from the first time a ‘home’ team has lost that advantage in the qualifier draw, for either capacity or unavailability.

 The double-header from Croke Park will also be televised live on Sky Sports.